timveil/hive-jdbc-uber-jar/README.md

 1. `kinit` with an appropriate principal and launch DataGrip

-2. Under "File" > "Data Sources...", first create a new Driver.
+2. Under "File" > "Data Sources...", create a new Driver.

     ```
     jdbc:hive2://{host}:{port}/{database}[;<;,{:identifier}={:param}>]